 Epic by Conor Kostick

 Epic is the first in the Avatar Chronicles trilogy and is a great read for teen readers not put off by thick books.
-Weighing in at 384 pages, it might seem daunting for reluctant readers, but the video game battle sequences, inspired by real world games like World of Warcraft, will keep readers engaged. [chapter book, ages 9 and up]
+Weighing in at 384 pages, it might seem daunting for reluctant readers, but the video game battle sequences, inspired by real-world games like World of Warcraft, will keep readers engaged. [middle grade, ages 9 and up]

 Heir Apparent by Vivian Vande Velde

-Vande Velde writes with a sharp humor that gamers will enjoy.
+Vande Velde writes with sharp humor that gamers will enjoy.
 By making her hero a girl, she challenges the myth that games are just for guys.
-That said, even with a girl protagonist, middle grade boys will be pulled into this story of monster-filled technology gone wrong. [chapter book, ages 10 and up]
+That said, even with a girl protagonist, middle grade boys will be pulled into this story of monster-filled technology gone wrong. [middle grade, ages 10 and up]

 For the Win by Cory Doctorow